kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 With Prism I took a lot of the problems around frontend frameworks today in to account with the design.
 I hope I at least made a dent on some of these issues:

 - Double data from SSR
-- SSR in non node languages (e.g. Rust)
+- SSR in languages other than JavaScript (in this case Rust)
-- Large bundle sizes
+- Large runtime size of a framework

 At this point it seems necessary to mention why frameworks? and why plain JS or no build step is insufficient in many cases.